COVID-19 and The Effects on Mental Health

 Check in with loved ones

 Being in isolation can feel like a heavy burden.
 Both the WHO and CDC recommend that checking in with loved ones can help with your mental health.
-Similar to how virtual meetings take place, scheduling daily or weekly catch ups with friends and family can greatly benefit all involved.
+Similar to how virtual meetings take place, scheduling daily or weekly catch ups with peers can greatly benefit all involved.

 Minimize your time online

-Social media is often called a blessing and a curse due to the amount of real time information it can give us.
-If you are constantly on social media, it’s natural to feel like things are bleak or that the end is still nowhere in sight.
+Social media is called a blessing and a curse due to the amount of real time information it gives us.
+If you scroll daily, it’s natural to feel things are bleak or that the end is still nowhere in sight.
 Taking frequent social media breaks can help relieve some of your anxiety from reading the daily news.
 Some would even recommend deleting the app you use so as not to feel tempted or to receive push notifications.

 Help others with proper information